armin-reichert/pacman/README.md

 [2018-08-17 06:18:41:401] Application terminated.
 ```

-## Configurable navigation
+## Configurable navigation behavior (aka AI)

-The navigation behavior of the actors is implemented modularly (*strategy pattern*) and can easily be changed.
+The navigation behavior of the actors is implemented modularly (*strategy pattern*) and can easily be configured.

-Pac-Man is controlled by keyboard steering:
+Pac-Man is controlled by the keyboard:

 ```java
 PacMan pacMan = new PacMan(game, world);